Homointerface planar Josephson junction based on inverse proximity effect: CONCLUSION

-In conclusion, we observed a strong IPE in a bilayer of Al/$\mathrm{V}_5 \mathrm{S}_8$.
+In conclusion, we observed a strong IPE in a bilayer of Al/V$_5$S$_8$.
 Based on the effect, a Josephson junction with superconductor{\textendash}normal metal homointerface can be readily fabricated.
-Owing to the highly transparent interface, the junction displays a large critical current and $I_\mathrm{c} R_\mathrm{N}$ product, showing potentials in superconducting electronic applications.
+Owing to the highly transparent interface, the junction displays a large critical current and $I_\mathrm{c} R_\mathrm{N}$ product.
+Moreover, the homointerface is beneficial for large-scale fabrication of consistent devices.
+Therefore, our method shows potentials in superconducting electronic applications.